Discover the value of a native 'stepping stone' garden - Minimalist Gardener

 Make one small step

 Allowing plants to complete their natural life cycle also helps.
 Leaving seed heads, spent flowers and some leaf litter provides food and shelter and allows plants to regenerate naturally.
-In the same way, adding a small, shallow water source, such as a dish or bird bath placed near cover, can turn a passing space into a usable pause point, especially during hot or dry weather.
+Adding a small, shallow water source — a dish or bird bath placed near cover — can turn a passing space into a usable pause point, especially during hot or dry weather.

 Ordinary choices, real impact

-Environmental outcomes don’t come from dramatic transformations by a few people.
-They come from millions of ordinary decisions like choosing a native plant instead of an exotic, letting a plant self-seed or planting something that belongs.
+Environmental outcomes do not come from dramatic transformations by a few people.
+They come from millions of ordinary decisions — choosing a native plant instead of an exotic, letting a plant self-seed or planting something that belongs.

-Your stepping stone garden doesn’t need to be impressive, expansive or perfect to matter.
+A stepping stone garden does not need to be impressive, expansive or perfect to matter.
 It only needs to participate in something larger than itself.